-We must never forget that our current president tweets — he tweets — daily insults like a 15-year-old valley girl lying about her BFF who just stole her boyfriend:
+We must never forget that our current president tweets — he tweets — daily insults like a 15-year-old Valley girl lying about her former BFF who just stole her boyfriend:

 “Bob Corker, who helped President O give us the bad Iran Deal & couldn’t get elected dog catcher in Tennessee, is now fighting Tax Cuts…. … People like liddle’ Bob Corker have set the U.S. way back.”

 (Trump, Donald, R-N.Y., U.S. president; Twitter posts; 10/24/2017.)

 This is not a Donald aberration.
 It’s solidly characteristic of President Trump’s colossal lack of intellect, veracity, and maturity.
 We must never forget this, nor take it for granted, nor make it normal in any way.

 In other news, First Lady Melania Trump visited a Detroit middle school this week for a stop on her anti-cyberbullying tour.
 She told students, “I always believe that you need to treat each other with respect and kindness and compassion, but also stay true to yourself.”